 That means it is ideal for those travelers and outdoor adventurers who prefer fashionable attires.
 Not only this, but the wool can be dyed without the fear of leaking to your skin or other clothes and more you will find it in a wide range of colors.

 Up to this point, you have made your idea about this material.
 It is used in the outdoor gear and active wear, Italian suits and red carpet dresses, baby clothes and top-quality jumpers.
 It is great for accessories such as gloves, scarves, hats, and socks.
+Just read our review of the top winter hats to keep you snug and warm in winter.

 Because you can get a very thin layer using this type of wool, it is also used for knitting items that can be placed underneath jackets, like short-sleeved t-shirt that proves to be great for day hikes, to thick-knit jumpers or cardigans to wear over other clothes.
 As you see we can go on and on about the versatility of this fiber.

 Even merino wool socks and underwear are a great choice for the outdoor adventurer providing noticeable benefits.
+See our guide to the best and warmest socks to keep your feet toasty.

 That includes comfort and moisture wicking proprieties that lead to no rubbing, odorless and moisture expelling proprieties making it a great choice for smelly backpackers, hunters, and hikers.